I want to share some ideas and helpful resources I shared with one of my insurance brokerage clients in our weekly sales team newsletter.

 Get Better at Communicating.

 You had a great close-knit office when you were all in person.
 I hope you haven’t lost that.
 For us at NYB, we’ve increased our team meetings and made video chat a big part of our routine.
-Even if I need to meet with someone one-on-one, I’ll make sure I am visible.
+So even if I need to meet with someone one-on-one, I’ll make sure I am visible.

 Create open channels of communication.
 Those conversations you used to have out loud in the office helped you and others around you process work concepts with a better understanding than if you looked them up alone.
 Create servicing questions or personal lines questions Team channels to keep work conversations going with the group.

 Hold weekly team meetings.
 I can’t recommend this enough.
-We have weekly meetings to talk about our goals for the week, follow up on how we did with last week’s goals, things we learned from work, a highlight of our week, and biggest drag or time-suck.
+We have weekly meetings to talk about our goals for the week, follow up on how we did with last week’s goals, things we learned from work, a highlight of our week, and the biggest drag or time-suck.
 It helps us understand how we can better expand our individual roles to help the company and others.

 If you need more tips on working from home, reach out to us on Twitter!